 “It’s really humming along.”
-Asher remarked, turning away from his bleating screen.
+Asher remarked, turning away from his headline-laden screen.

 “It does seem rather incessant,” Chandra replied before consuming another mouthful of massaman curry, “Raymond, if you would not mind too terribly, I need a bit more bone-marrow.”